turinglabsorg/komodo-tip-bot/README.md

 - Install NodeJS dependencies via `npm i`.
     - `discord.js` will print several warnings about requiring a peer but none was installed.
 These are normal, and refer to optional packages for connecting to voice channels, something we don't do.

-There is also a giveaway command to run giveaways with.
-If you don't want it, either don't setup the `giveaways` pool or comment out the line that loads it in `main.js`.
-To use it, run `!giveaway Ts Ww A`, where T is the time in seconds (or use "m" as a suffix for minutes), W is the amount of winners, and A is the amount each win.
-The amount will come from the `giveaways` pool and be tipped out to the winners.
-Giveaway pool is not restricted to admins anymore.

 Want to donate?
 I accept BTC => 3G4oGSVuY2DmAUSzmvj8qJ7vd9KSaTR2NP